It’s day 12,775 in the trenches and I did it. I finally fucking did it. Today, I got the Democrats to like me!!!

 Hated by Vietnam POW veterans, i.e Mr. Songbird

 The last damning evidence in McCain’s laundry list of scandals is how much he is hated by Vietnam war veterans.
 For good reason, This Vietnam veteran who was a POW himself has repeatedly blocked the repatriation of other POW soldiers.
-He’s fought venously to keep records sealed pertaining to Vietnam POWs.
+He’s fought venomously to keep records sealed pertaining to Vietnam POWs.

 While fighting so hard against any release whatsoever about Vietnam POWs, McCain never released any of his own records.
 Only thing the public has access to is a list of his awards and medals, all of which were given only after he became a prisoner of war.

 Does he have something to hid about his time as a POW?
 The only reasoning he ever gave were excuses about “harming the families.”
-It makes no since however since it was the families requesting the information.
+It makes no sense however since it was the families requesting the information.

 The families were seeking this information, not to harm McCain, but to learn if there were any POWs left behind after the War ended.
 The amount of POWs returned was smaller than how much Intelligence communities had estimated.